 Starting Bulbs Indoors – Dahlias

 If you are staying close to home, there are many bulbs and roots you can start inside while you are waiting for the last frost date.
 A common favourite, Dahlias can easily be started in your home.
-Grab a pot with good drainage holes, and fill with soil.
+Grab a pot with good drainage holes, and fill it with soil.
 Place tubers in the soil, around 1-2” below the surface.
 Set your pot in a location where it will receive 6-8 hours of sunlight a day.
 Water when the top 1” of the soil feels dry.
 You should be seeing growth within 1-2 weeks.
-After the threat of frost is gone, or about mid-May, transplant into a sunny area of your garden.
+After the threat of frost is gone, or about mid-May, transplant it into a sunny area of your garden.

 Starting Bulbs Indoors – Begonias

 Another popular flower to start inside during the early spring are begonias.
 Plant the tubers hollow side up, just below the soil level, using small pots.
 Place on a window sill or in a warm location.
 Do not let the temperature drop below 16-17ᵒ C. Water the soil sparingly until you see some growth.
 It may take 5-6 weeks to see some growth, but do not worry!
 Those bulbs are making roots and growing under the soil.
 Make sure to water regularly, especially during hot weather, as they don’t like dry soil.

 If you start planting these and other varieties indoors, they will be ready to transition to your outdoor garden in the middle of May.